International Study Options

 Semester in Cortona (Fine Arts Majors Only)

 USC fine arts majors (B.A. or BFA) may participate in a semester-length intensive studio arts program in the Tuscan hill town of Cortona, Italy with the University of Georgia’s Studies Abroad Program.
 Cortona is located on top of Mont S. Egidio and offers students a rich artistic and historical environment, which includes Etruscan, Roman, Medieval and Renaissance art and architecture.
 Students must have completed one semester of college-level Italian or the equivalent and several foundation courses in art before attending this program.
 In Cortona, students study painting, drawing, ceramics, printmaking and sculpture.
 Mandatory weekend excursions to places of historical and artistic interest in the surrounding area complement the studio classes.
 Accommodation is provided in a renovated 15th century monastery in Cortona.

 Semester or Year in Florence

-Through Syracuse University, USC undergraduates have the opportunity to spend a semester or year in Florence studying Italian language and literature, art history, history, international relations, political science and studio arts.
+Through Syracuse University, USC undergraduates have the opportunity to spend a semester or year in Florence studying Italian language and literature, art history, gender studies, history, international relations, political science and studio arts.
 Classes are taught mostly in English at Syracuse’s own study center in Florence.
 Students with advanced proficiency in Italian may take courses at the University of Florence.
 Courses are complemented by field trips to cities such as Assisi, Rome and Venice.
 Students live in homestays with Italian hosts.
 Studio arts students may also choose to stay in an apartment with other program students.
 Students must have completed at least two semesters of college-level Italian to be eligible for this program.